Nonlinear frequency conversion is controlled by vacuum fluctuations: Introduction

-The generation of optical frequencies starting from incident light is well-known from nonlinear optics~\cite{stolen.1978.pra,dudley.2006.rmp, boyd.2008.book}.
-In self-phase modulation~\cite{stolen.1978.pra}, a laser beam causes a nonlinear polarization in a spatially homogeneous nonlinear medium, leading to a temporal modulation of the phase $\phi(t)$ of the incident wave, resulting in an instantaneous frequency shift $\delta \omega(t)$ of the output light equal to the rate of change of the phase $\delta \omega(t) = -\partial\delta \phi(t) / \partial t$.
+The generation of optical frequencies starting from incident light is well-known in nonlinear optics~\cite{stolen.1978.pra,dudley.2006.rmp, boyd.2008.book, kampfrath.2010.pra}.
+In self-phase modulation~\cite{stolen.1978.pra}, a laser beam induces a nonlinear polarization in a spatially homogeneous nonlinear medium.
+The polarization leads to a temporal modulation of the phase $\phi(t)$ of the incident wave that results in an instantaneous frequency shift $\delta \omega(t)$ of the output light equal to the rate of change of the phase $\delta \omega(t) = -\partial\delta \phi(t) / \partial t$.
 Since the frequency shift increases with incident light intensity and with interaction length, long fibers have become popular media to obtain frequency shifts by means of the electronic Kerr effect~\cite{stolen.1978.pra, boyd.2008.book}.